hobornemann/Dashboard/README.md

 g) Language
 > The app is targeting a Swedish speaking audience only.
 > The news feed from BBC is in English only.

+h) Overloaded functions
+> Two similar functions could have been structured as one overloaded function (I didn't have time to look into how to do that).

 ## 5. Roadmap